Last updated: July 24, 2024.

 Buy-write strategies — also known as covered call writing — have been used since stock options were first listed in the 1970s.1 Professional and other sophisticated investors have historically used options as tools to seek to hedge risks and generate income in stock portfolios.
 In 2022, iShares opened a new frontier of options-based investing by launching the first covered call ETFs to use bond ETFs as the underlying securities.2 These three Bond BuyWrite Strategy ETFs make it possible for all investors to easily employ a buy-write strategy and potentially generate income in bond portfolios.

-This innovation was made possible by the growth of bond ETFs, which now have $2 trillion3 in assets under management, and their associated options markets. iShares Bond BuyWrite Strategy ETFs offer investors three main potential benefits:
+This innovation was made possible by the growth of bond ETFs, which now have over $2 trillion3 in assets under management, and their associated options markets. iShares Bond BuyWrite Strategy ETFs offer investors three main potential benefits:

-• Attractive cash flows: Each iShares Bond BuyWrite Strategy ETF holds shares of its respective underlying ETF and writes monthly call options in an effort to add income.
+- Attractive cash flows: Each iShares Bond BuyWrite Strategy ETF holds shares of its respective underlying ETF and writes monthly call options in an effort to add income.
 Each month, the ETFs are designed to pay income distributions with two components: dividends from the underlying ETF plus any proceeds from the options sales.

-• Downside protection: In a down market, the income earned from the sale of call options may help offset some losses in the underlying security.
+- Downside protection: In a down market, the income earned from the sale of call options may help offset some losses in the underlying security.
 More on this later.

-• Diversification: Traditional bond returns are primarily driven by changes in interest rates and credit spreads.
+- Diversification: Traditional bond returns are primarily driven by changes in interest rates and credit spreads.
 For a buy-write strategy, income earned from the sale of option contracts is typically driven by other risk factors, such as volatility.

 Option premiums may add extra income

-Distribution yields of iShares Bond BuyWrite Strategy ETFs compared to their corresponding underlying ETFs.
+12-month trailing yields of iShares Bond BuyWrite Strategy ETFs compared to their corresponding underlying ETFs.

-Source: BlackRock, as of 7/13/2023.
+Source: BlackRock, as of 6/30/2024.
 Performance data represents past performance and does not guarantee future results.
 Investment return and principal value will fluctuate with market conditions and may be lower or higher when you sell your shares.
 Current performance may differ from the performance shown.
 For most recent month-end performance, each funds’ 30-Day SEC yield and prospectuses, click on the following links: TLT | TLTW | LQD | LQDW | HYG | HYGW.

 As with any investment, it’s important to understand the risks and potential outcomes associated with an options-based approach.
 But, first, let’s examine what a buy-write strategy is and how it works.